-- ▷ Before closing the elevating roof, always close the zip fasteners and the Velcro straps on the ventilation openings. - Open a window or the entrance door before closing the elevating roof.
+- ▷ Before closing the elevating roof, always close the zip fasteners and the Velcro straps on the ventilation openings. - Deen a window or the entrance door before closing the elevating roof.
 This prevents a build-up of trapped air from forming.
-If a build-up of trapped air forms, the mechanical components could damage the canvas. - ▷ Ensure that the canvas is not trapped between the elevating roof and the vehicle roof. - $\triangleright$ If the vehicle is not to be used for a prolonged period:

-- Set up de-humidifiers (granulate).
+If a build-up of trapped air forms, the mechanical components could damage the canvas. - ▷ Ensure that the canvas is not trapped between the elevating roof and the vehicle roof. - - Air the interior thoroughly every 3 weeks.
+The elevating roof must be open for this. - Set up de-humidifiers (granulate).
 Follow the manufacturer's instructions.
 If the humidity in the interior is higher for an extended period, mildew and mould can form.

-▷ The zip fasteners or Velcro straps of the ventilation openings in the canvas of the elevating roof can be opened for additional ventilation.
+➤ The zip fasteners or Velcro straps of the ventilation openings in the canvas of the elevating roof can be opened for additional ventilation.